emartin59/ideadash/app/views/main/_privacy_policy.md

 - Include the physical address of our business or site headquarters.
 - Monitor third-party email marketing services for compliance, if one is used.
 - Honor opt-out/unsubscribe requests quickly.
-- Allow users to unsubscribe by using the link at the bottom of each email.
+- Allow users to unsubscribe by using the instruction and/or link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at

-      • Follow the instructions at the bottom of each email.

-and we will remove you from ALL marketing related correspondence within 10 business days.
-This does not remove you from transactional correspondence such as funds in your account.
+If at any time you would like to unsubscribe from receiving future emails, you can follow the instructions at the bottom of each email and we will remove you from ALL marketing related correspondence within 10 business days.
+This does not remove you from transactional correspondence such as emails about funds in your account.

 ### Disputes and Location of Laws of Resolution